dazacher/README-Generator/README.md

 ### Decription

-To come later
+The README-Generator is an app that takes information from the user and automatically generates a nicely formatted readme file as an end result.
+Information requested are things such as Author, Title of project, Description of project, Installation procedures, Usage, Licensing, ways of Contributing, Testing, as well as allowing the user to include a Profile picture and email address.

 ### Installation

-Install the project by doing the following: npm install
+Install the project by doing the following: Type npm install into the Terminal window.

 ### Usage

-Usage: Nome
+Usage: N/A

 ### License

-License: APACHE 2.0
+License: GPL 3.0

 ### Contributing